ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-k8.md

 {: #upgrade-k8-steps-251-crds}

 1. Get the existing 2.5 webhook TLS certificate from the `ibpinfra` namespace by running the following command:

 ```
 TLS_CERT=$(kubectl get secret/webhook-tls-cert -n ibpinfra -o jsonpath={'.data.cert\.pem'})
 ```
 {: codeblock}

 2. When you originally deployed {{site.data.keyword.blockchainfull_notm}} Platform 2.5 you created four CRDs for the CA, peer, orderer, and console.
 Before you can update the operator, you need to update the CRDs to include a new `v1beta1` section as well as the webhook TLS certificate.
 Run the following four commands to update each CRD.

+Run this command to update the CA CRD:

 ```
 cat <<EOF | kubectl apply  -f -